-The Vermont State Colleges and its member Institutions (collectively the "VSC") are committed to maintaining an educational and working environment free from discrimination, harassment and related unprofessional conduct.
-The VSC prohibits discrimination on the basis of a person's race, color, ancestry, ethnicity, national origin, place of birth, sex, sexual orientation, gender identity, creed, religion, disability, age, veteran status, marital status, genetic information, positive HIV-related blood test results, or any other status protected by state or federal law (collectively "protected categories").
+The Vermont State Colleges and its Member Institutions (collectively the "VSC") are committed to maintaining an educational and working environment free from discrimination, harassment and related unprofessional conduct.
+The VSC prohibits discrimination on the basis of a person's race, color, ancestry, ethnicity, national origin, place of birth, sex, sexual orientation, gender identity, pregnancy or related conditions, parental status, creed, religion, crime victim status, disability, age, veteran status, marital status, genetic information, positive HIV-related blood test results, physical or mental condition, or any other status protected by state or federal law (collectively "protected categories").
 Sexual harassment, racial harassment, and harassment based upon a person's status in a protected category are forms of discrimination and will not be tolerated.
 In addition, inappropriate sexual relationships between VSC employees and students, including those that may not otherwise rise to the level of sexual harassment, are prohibited.